-The LEA must reserve the amounts generated by private school children from low-income families who reside in participating public school attendance areas to provide services to eligible private school children (Title I, Section 1113(c) of ESEA (20 USC 6313(c)) and Title I, Section 1116(b)(10)(D) of ESEA (20 USC 6316(b)(10)(D)); 34 CFR sections 200.77 and 200.78).
+The LEA must reserve the amounts generated by private school children from low-income families who reside in participating public school attendance areas to provide services to eligible private school children (Title I, Section 1113(c) of ESEA (20 USC 6313(c)), Title I, Section 1116(b)(10)(D) of ESEA (20 USC 6316(b)(10)(D)), and Title I, Section 1120(a)(4) and (c) of ESEA (20 USC 6320(a)(4) and (c)); 34 CFR sections 200.77 and 200.78).

 - c.
-Serving homeless children in non-participating schools and children in local institutions for neglected or delinquent children - (1) Before allocating Title I funds to school attendance areas and schools, an LEA must reserve funds to provide services comparable to those provided to children in participating school attendance areas and schools to serve: - Children in local institutions for neglected children; and - Homeless children who do not attend participating schools, including providing educationally related support services to children in shelters and other locations where homeless children may live. - (2) An LEA may reserve funds to provide services comparable to those provided to children in participating school attendance areas and schools to serve: - Children in local institutions for delinquent children; and - Neglected and delinquent children in community day school programs.
+Serving homeless children in non-participating schools and children in local institutions for neglected or delinquent children - (1) Before allocating Title I, Part A funds to school attendance areas and schools, an LEA must reserve funds to provide services comparable to those provided to children in participating school attendance areas and schools to serve: - Children in local institutions for neglected children; and - Homeless children who do not attend participating schools, including providing educationally related support services to children in shelters and other locations where homeless children may live.

+- (2) An LEA may reserve funds to provide services comparable to those provided to children in participating school attendance areas and schools to serve: - Children in local institutions for delinquent children; and - Neglected and delinquent children in community day school programs.